Cloak and Dagger (characters): War on Drugs and other heroes

-Dagger was later possessed by Night, and battled X-Factor, and lost her sight temporarily.
+Dagger was later corrupted by Night having her powers swapped from Darkness to light, and battled X-Factor, and lost her sight temporarily.
 Cloak and Dagger battled Hydro-Man, the second Jester, the Hulk android, Rock, and Fenris alongside the Avengers.
 Dagger later regained her sight, and helped defeat Mister Jip.
 Cloak later unknowingly met his twin sister.
 Cloak and Dagger later battled D'Spayre, learning that he gave them their Dark Form and Light Form, which had been pieces of his soul, which interfered with their natural mutations.

-Dagger was one of the 'seven brides' selected for the serpent god Set in the "Atlantis Attacks" crossover storyline, the other six being Jean Grey, the Invisible Woman, Andromeda, She-Hulk, Storm, and the Scarlet Witch.

 Cloak and Dagger played a small part in the Infinity Gauntlet saga.
 When Thanos used the Infinity Gauntlet to sacrifice half of the population of the universe to Death, Dagger was among the superheroes who vanished.
 Cloak answered the summons of Adam Warlock to join a task force of the remaining superheroes to fight Thanos.
-During the assault on Thanos by the assembled team, Cloak pulls Thanos into the Darkforce, but is killed by him.
-He is resurrected after Nebula claims the Gauntlet and undoes most of the preceding events.
+During the assault on Thanos by the assembled team, Cloak pulls Thanos into the Darkforce, but is killed by Thanos.
+Cloak is resurrected after Nebula claims the Gauntlet and undoes most of the preceding events.

 The two often lived in churches, supported by friends and priests.
 Cloak has run away many times, struggling to understand that Dagger is fully willing to use her light powers to help contain his darkness.
 Though deeply connected in their mission, Dagger sometimes yearns for more out of life.
-During an international case, Tandy performed with Eurocirque as Lady Light and briefly crossed paths with a supposed stowaway on a drug boat.
-Eventually he was exposed as a criminal but ultimately sacrificed himself to save Dagger.
+During an international case, Tandy performed with Eurocirque as Lady Light.
 Tandy found new friends in the New Warriors who teamed with Cloak, Dagger, and other heroes to defeat the shadow-lunatic Darkling.
 She also joined the team for a brief period, leading to further tension with Cloak.